Ofsted and the Care Quality Commission (CQC)

-Ofsted and the Care Quality Commission (CQC) carried out a joint inspection of our local area between 3 -14 June 2019.
+Ofsted and the Care Quality Commission (CQC) carried out a joint inspection in June 2019.

-The inspection evaluated how effectively the local area:
+The inspection evaluated how effective the local area was:

-- identified the needs of children and young people with SEND
+- in identifying the needs of children and young people with SEND

-- met the needs of these children and young people so that their outcomes and chances of participating fully in society improve
+- meeting the needs of these children and young people.
+Whether the children and young people could achieve their outcomes

 The results of an Ofsted inspection which reviewed how the city council and its partners are delivering services for children and young people with special educational needs and disabilities (SEND) has been published.

-The inspection took place in June and involved interviews with children and young, parents and carers and officers from Peterborough City Council and the Cambridgeshire and Peterborough Clinical Commissioning Group (CCG).
+The inspection took place in June and involved interviews with children and young, parents and carers and officers from Peterborough City Council and NHS Cambridgeshire and Peterborough.